 In the 1868 Report Eads asserts that, in order to resist the floods and ice-flows of the Mississippi, any type of bridge at St Louis, not just arch bridges, will require unusually massive piers and abutments.
 This requirement for oversized piers negates the advantage of a truss.[21]

 In the event, the need to oversize the piers of truss bridges was not as dramatic as Eads predicted.
 The next two spans constructed at St Louis after Eads Bridge, the Merchant’s and MacArthur (formerly Municipal) bridges, were both trusses.
-These bridges have similar spans and support heavier live loads than Eads Bridge.
+These bridges have similar spans and were designed for heavier live loads than Eads Bridge.
 Their masonry piers are exposed to the same environmental threats that Eads ascribed to the river at St Louis and yet their designers were able to make them much smaller than the piers at Eads Bridge.[23]
-[24] Even if Eads was correct about the low cost of his masonry, his piers and abutments would have been at least as expensive because they contain 30 percent more masonry.[25]
-They also incur caisson and excavation costs in proportion to their greater size.
+[24] Even if Eads was correct about the low unit cost of his masonry, his piers and abutments contain 30 percent more material than the piers of the newer bridges.[25]
+The basic structure of his piers would be at least as expensive and they would incur greater caisson and excavation costs in proportion to their greater size.

 John Kowenhoven quotes Carl Gayler about the design of the arch chords.
-According to Gayler, Charles Pfeifer “had made a sketch of what he considered a proper cross-section for the chords of the arches, all in the European style: plates and angles riveted together.”
+According to Gayler, Charles Pfeifer "...made a sketch of what he considered a proper cross-section for the chords of the arches, all in the European style: plates and angles riveted together."

 Eads promptly vetoed it.
 “Tubes, safely enveloped, had been one of his earliest conceptions...
 Eads just loved this part of the work and all the minutest details of the tubes with their couplings and pin connections, the skewbacks and anchor bolts, all of it to the last 1/8 of an inch are the work of Eads, of course always subject to Pfeifer's established effective areas."[26]